ArunNadda/HashiCorp-Certified-Vault-Associate-notes/What-is-Vault.md

 - what is Vault?
 - what problems can it solve?
-- how it compares to existing software ?
+- how does it compares to existing software ?